elastic/kibana/x-pack/plugins/apm/dev_docs/local_setup.md

 # Elasticsearch, APM Server and data generators

-To access an eElasticsearch instance that has live data you have two options:
+To access an Elasticsearch instance that has live data you have two options:

 ## A. Cloud-based ES Cluster (internal devs only)